Laser Tattoo Removal Videos

 You can consider yourself a good candidate for tattoo removal (meaning you won’t suffer scarring) if you have medium to fair skin and a tattoo that contains dark (but not dense) ink and a superficial ink depth.
 Why?
 Medium or fair-skinned people react well because the laser can selectively target ink.
 If your tattoo happens to be on your arms, chest, buttocks, or anywhere else with good circulation, all the better.
 Areas with poor circulation (think ankles or fingers) are tougher to treat.

 Don’t despair if you have darker skin.
 Laser tattoo removal is still possible on people with darker skin tones, but your medical professional must use lasers with specific wavelengths to minimize potential complications.

 Side effects with laser tattoo removal are rare, but they can still happen.
 Common side effects include infection at the tattoo removal site, incomplete pigment removal, hypopigmentation or hyperpigmentation, and scarring.
 Darker-skinned patients may also have a higher risk of experiencing post-procedural complications such as keloid scarring.

-Uncover a New You with Laser Tattoo Removal
+Press Reset with Laser Tattoo Removal